trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    the `TRIBITS_SUBPACKAGE()`_ and `TRIBITS_SUBPACKAGE_POSTPROCESS()`_
    commands.

-3) Add the line for the new subpackage to the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_ in the macro call `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ in the parent package's `<packageDir>/cmake/Dependencies.cmake`_ file after all of its upstream
+3) Add a row for the new subpackage to the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_ in the macro call `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ in the parent package's `<packageDir>/cmake/Dependencies.cmake`_ file after all of its upstream